-The largest credit risk for the LLB Group arises from loans made to banks and loans made to customers.
-In the case of loans to customers, the majority of loans are secured by mortgages, which are granted to clients having first-class creditworthiness within the scope of the LLB Group's lending policy.
+The largest credit risk for the LLB Group arises from loans made to customers.
+In the case of loans to customers, the majority of loans are secured by mortgages, which are granted to clients having firstclass creditworthiness within the scope of the LLB Group's lending policy.
 Thanks to the diversified nature of the collateral portfolio, containing properties primarily in the Principality of Liechtenstein and in Switzerland, the risk of losses is reduced to a minimum.
-The LLB Group undertakes bank investments on both a secured and an unsecured basis.
-The risk of losses with loans to banks is restricted, on the one hand, through a broad distribution of risks and, on the other, by the strict minimum lending requirements applied to the counterparties.